Many or all companies we feature compensate us. Compensation and editorial

 Penalty relief or interest abatement

-May reduce or waive penalties and interest if you have a reasonable cause (e.g., natural disaster, family death).
+You might be able to reduce or waive penalties and interest if you have a reasonable cause (e.g., natural disaster or family death).
 Consult the IRS or a tax professional to gauge your chances.

 Should I work with the IRS directly or hire a tax relief firm?